Merilyn

 Yesterday New Future (Liddell)

 Three-channel video installation.
 3 x stereo sound pairs.
-Duration: 3 x 20:28 loops
+Duration: 3 x 20:28 loops.

 This three-channel video installation considers the nexus of place, people and power at Liddell Power Station.
 It addresses the place of Liddell and its neighbourhood as one indelibly marked by the expiry date of technology, with a complex natural and social history.
 It considers the relationship between the event of the power station closure, its geography and architecture, and the impacts on the people who inhabit them.